+The amount of data stored digitally is truly massive–and is expected to increase at even higher levels.
+But are we getting better at supporting students in organizing and remembering information that is critical for life in communities and the workplace?
 There are no simple answers to that question but one learning technique has proven effective in supporting students in organizing and remembering knowledge: semantic maps.

-Whether the technique is called a semantic, concept, or mind map, the distinguishing feature is that words, phrases, or sentences that represent concepts are presented in a diagram-like scheme.
+Whether the technique is called a semantic map, concept map, or mind map, the distinguishing feature is that words, phrases, or sentences that represent concepts are presented in a diagram-like scheme.
 For example, imagine a teacher is creating a semantic map with young children about animals.
 Students might suggest a cat, dog, lion, and elephant.
 On the map, cat and dog might be placed together under the heading of “pets,” while lion and elephant might be placed in a group labeled “wild animals.”
 A line might be drawn between cat and lion to show their shared membership in a group called felines.
 Such a map visually shows the relationships between words based on their meanings and categories.

-Examples of Semantic Maps (see ILA Webinar: Knowledge Building as the Foundation of Literacy Learning for more information.)
+see ILA Webinar: Knowledge Building as the Foundation of Literacy Learning for more information.)

 Click to enlarge